faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 > I testify that we can avoid the mists of darkness that lead to personal apostasy by repenting of our sins, overcoming offense, eliminating faultfinding, and following our Church leaders."

 [Avoiding Personal Apostasy](https://www.lds.org/ensign/2009/06/avoiding-personal-apostasy?lang=eng) Ensign, June 2009, By Elder Claudio D. Zivic

+### if bitter, have a presence of darkness

+> Remember: when you see the bitter apostate, you do not see only an absence of light, you see also the presence of darkness.
+Do not spread disease germs.

+Boyd Packer "The Mantle is Far, Far Greater Than the Intellect" [Teaching Seminary: Preservice Readings](https://www.lds.org/manual/teaching-seminary-preservice-readings-religion-370-471-and-475/the-mantle-is-far-far-greater-than-the-intellect?lang=eng)

 ### may have taken on Satanic premises which are poisonous